linusjf/RIAY/May.md

 In this mosaic and meditation alike, two truths emerge: Christ’s revelation divides hearts even as it unites them to Himself, and grace alone bends the knee in true worship.
 The prayers are not incantations but open hands—waiting to receive what Mary already grasped.

-### Finding of Jesus in the Temple mosaic from Lourdes Basilica, France
+### Finding of Jesus in the Temple mosaic from Lourdes Basilica, France (Stock Image)

 [![Finding of Jesus in the Temple mosaic from Lourdes Basilica, France](/May/jpgs/LostandFound.jpg)](https://thumbs.dreamstime.com/b/mosaic-jesus-lost-found-temple-rosary-basilica-lourdes-78705042.jpg "Finding of Jesus in the Temple mosaic from Lourdes Basilica, France")